Establishing Paternity in Bergen County New Jersey

 Contact Englewood NJ Paternity Lawyer to Discuss Your Case

-If you are facing a paternity dispute or related matter in Bergen County or elsewhere in New Jersey, The Elfant Rickett Law Firm can help.
+If you are facing a paternity dispute or related matter in Bergen County or elsewhere in New Jersey, The Elfant Rickett Law Firm LLC can help.
 With offices in Hackensack, we advocate for mothers and fathers in paternity proceedings in Englewood, Garfield, Teaneck, Fort Lee, Paramus, Lodi, Lynhurst, Ramsey, and across the state.
 To discuss your specific paternity case with an experienced Bergen County family law attorney, contact us today at 201.968.5700 or use our online contact form to begin your conversation.